 - Remediation and mitigation – Depending on where the root cause of abuse is located, remediate the abuse if it can be eliminated completely, or mitigate it so that it can be minimized.

 When a user visits a domain for the first time, their computer must learn what the IP address is and sends a query to do so.
 Service providers can see each subscriber’s domain, which allows them to analyze DNS query information.

-DNS domain queries are not encrypted, even if connections to their data are, which makes monitoring those user queries that much easier.
-It’s also cost effective and feasible.
+DNS domain queries are not encrypted, even if connections to their data are, which makes monitoring the user queries that much easier.
+It’s also cost-effective and feasible.
 In abuse handling prevention, DNS query monitoring helps track which users are visiting domains infected with malware and detect malicious software on their devices.

-Service providers can monitor their subscribers’ DNS queries, correlating them with their IP abuse report.
+Service providers can monitor their subscribers’ DNS queries, correlating them with their IP abuse reports.
 If too many MX queries are raised, it’s a sign that something is wrong with their system.